 Then, we hit the Starbucks for their coffee photos.
 I stayed outside and photographed them through the window, getting some nice city lights reflection in the glass, and giving the shots a bustling urban vibe.

-I hope you enjoyed these wedding photos from this lively Hotel Nelligan wedding.
+I hope you enjoyed these wedding photos from this fun Hotel Nelligan wedding.

 P.S.
 If you’d like to see the videography team’s story of the day, check out this wedding video by Bojo’s Film.

-If you’re getting married at the Hotel Nelligan, I’d love to work with you.
-It’s always a pleasure shooting weddings at this amazing venue.
+If you’re planning your wedding at Hotel Nelligan, I’d love to work with you.
+It’s always a pleasure shooting at this amazing venue.
 Just send me a quick hello to get started!